dendenxu/LeapCar/readme.md

 This is the Arduino side implementation for our Leap Motion Controlled Armed Car Project...
 That's a long name...

+- `src/LeapCar.cpp`: the main file for the Arduino side implementation
+- `platformio.ini`: setting file for PlatformIO, defines board type and stuff...

 ## Quick Start

 - Make sure you have **Visual Studio Code** installed.